LexiHan0209/softwareTesting/README.md

-# softwareTesting
+# Software Testing

-# These are my course projects for Software Testing Course
+These are my course projects for Software Testing Course